 Volunteer Local Councillors are elected by the community to decide how the council should carry out its various activities.
 They represent public interest as well as individuals living within the ward in which they have been elected to serve a term of office.

 They have regular contact with the general public through council meetings, telephone calls or surgeries.
 Surgeries provide an opportunity for any ward resident to go and talk their councillor face to face and these take place on a regular basis.

-To find out more about your Councillors, which committees they are on and contact details, please click here.
+Find out more about your Councillors, which committees they are on and contact details.

 Not sure which Councillors look after your ward?
-View the list of wards by clicking here.
+View the list of wards.
 Simply look for your street name and find the Councillors responsible for that ward.

 Parish councillors are volunteers and are not paid a salary for their work.
 Some parish councils pay an allowance, but Leighton-Linslade Town Councillors do not receive any allowance other than the very occasional reimbursement of expenses such as mileage.
 By law, all members of the Council are required to complete a declaration of interest form, the details of which are published annually.

 Town Councillors are offered support and training throughout their term of office, both from Town Council officers and from sector bodies such as the National Association of Local Councils and the Local Government Association.